6 Benefits Of Pushups + How Often To Do Them To See Results

 When you think about pushups, what comes to mind?
 Maybe it's that challenging bootcamp class you barely survived.
 Or the drill-sergeant-like soccer coach you had in high school who frequently barked "Drop and give me 20!"

-But despite the less-than-stellar feelings that pushups can evoke, they're actually good for us.
 There's a reason this total-body move is a staple in many workouts, from HIIT to yoga to pure strength training.
-Here, we set the record straight on pushups, explaining the legitimate health benefits you'll get from doing this move on the reg, how to actually do it correctly, tips for modifying the pushup to your fitness level, and more.
+Here, we set the record straight on pushups, how to do them correctly, how often you need to do them to see results, and how to modify them based on your fitness level.

 Health benefits of pushups.

-Here are five reasons you should be doing pushups regularly:
+Here are five reasons you should be doing pushups a few times a week:

 Improved upper-body strength